hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 FCORN-K Parameters
 ------------------

-:math:`\rho` should be at least 5 to capture the range between 0.4 and 0.8, with lambd of 1 sufficient to get the highest returns.
+Using `optuna <https://optuna.org/>`_, we experimented with different parameters to provide a general guideline for the users. :math:`\rho` should be at least 5 to capture the range between 0.4 and 0.8, with lambd of 1 sufficient to get the highest returns.
 Window values vary with each dataset, but a value of 1 or 2 typically had the highest returns.